Tata Steel is meeting the combined challenges of climate change, the circular economy, and responsible business

 Alongside, there is also a requirement to accommodate solar PV panels.
 The amount of solar PV is determined based on a measure called the building’s ‘foundation area’.
 For side-lit buildings, an area of PV equivalent to 20% of the foundation area must be accommodated.
 In top-lit buildings, a minimum of 40% must be accommodated.

-The only circumstance in which PV is not required is if a heat pump provides 100% of the space heating and the heat pump is at least as good as in the notional building.
-Nevertheless, there are likely to be cases where all of the space heating demand is met with a heat pump and it remains necessary to specify PV – for example, if only minimum fabric requirements are met.
+The only circumstance in which PV is not required is if a heat pump provides 100% of the space heating.
+Nevertheless, there are likely to be cases where all of the space heating demand is not met with a heat pump and it remains necessary to specify PV – for example, if only minimum fabric requirements are met.

 The inclusion of PV panels that might not otherwise have been specified brings with it new considerations.
 Installation of the panels, and how they interact with the roof cladding, is one issue.
 There is also the question of maintenance, and how the panels will be accessed during the life of the building – and what that access means for the roof cladding.